2005 Nebraska Cornhuskers baseball team: Season review

 Offensively, the Huskers were led by the leadership and all-around abilities of third baseman Alex Gordon.
-A two-time All-American, Gordon etched his name in Husker history by becoming the first NU baseball player to be named national player of the year.
-The junior from Lincoln hit .372 with 19 homers, 66 RBIs and 23 stolen bases, as he topped the Big 12 in six categories and became the first player in seven years to repeat as conference player of the year.
+A two-time All-American, Gordon made Husker history by becoming the first NU baseball player to be named national player of the year. the junior from Lincoln hit .372 with 19 home runs, 66 RBIs and 23 stolen bases.
+He led the Big 12 in six statistical categories and was named the conference player of the year for a second consecutive season.

 Gordon was one of four hitters to receive All-Big 12 honors in 2005.
 Senior first baseman Curtis Ledbetter garnered first-team All-Big 12 honors, hitting .319 with 13 homers and 55 RBIs.
 He ranked fourth in the Big 12 in homers and was named MVP of the Big 12 Tournament, leading NU back to its fourth conference tournament title since 1999.

-While Gordon and Ledbetter provided most of the offensive firepower, seniors Joe Simokaitis and Daniel Bruce provided leadership with their relentless aggressiveness on the field to instrumental roles in 2005.
+While Gordon and Ledbetter provided most of the offensive firepower, seniors Joe Simokaitis and Daniel Bruce provided leadership on the field to instrumental roles in 2005.

-Simokaitis finished his career as the Big 12's alltime leader in assists and routinely made spectacular plays look routine.
-A 10th-round pick in the MLB Draft, Simokaitis put together the best offensive year of his career, hitting .310 with three homers, 37 RBIs and 18 stolen bases.
+the junior from Lincoln hit .372 with 19 home runs, 66 RBIs and 23 stolen bases.
+He led the Big 12 in six statistical categories and was named the conference player of the year for a second consecutive season.Simokaitis finished his career as the Big 12's all-time leader in assists.
+Selected in the 10th round of the MLB Draft, Simokaitis batted .310 with three home runs, 37 RBIs and 18 stolen bases during the season.

 Bruce shined in both the classroom and on the diamond in 2005.
 A second-team CoSIDA Academic All-American, he was named Nebraska's Male Student-Athlete of the Year and earned an NCAA postgraduate scholarship.
 Bruce also hit .322 with five homers and 32 RBIs to earn All-Big 12 honors.

 Fans also turned out in record numbers to watch the Huskers in 2005, as NU averaged a school-record 4,984 fans per home game to rank sixth nationally.
 Hawks Field drew seven of its 10 largest crowds in 2005, highlighted by a school-record crowd of 8,771 for the Super Regional clinching win over Miami.
 NU enjoyed immense success at home, going 33–4 at its home park, including a perfect 5–0 during the NCAA tournament breaking the previous single-season home mark for wins of 29 set five times (1980, 1988, 2002, 2003 and 2008).